-Shamrocks, parades, pots-o’-gold, green beer—St. Patrick’s Day is a great way to welcome Spring and celebrate one of Ireland’s most celebrated saints.
+Shamrocks, parades, pots o’ gold, green beer—St. Patrick’s Day is a great way to welcome spring and celebrate one of Ireland’s most revered saints.

-But there are a few hazards all pet owners should keep in mind before heading out to their St. Paddy’s Day festivities—and we aren’t just talking about leprechauns.
+But there are a few hazards all dog owners should keep in mind before heading out to their St. Paddy’s Day festivities—and we aren’t just talking about leprechauns.

 According to the Pet Poison Helpline, salt toxicity can be life threatening to dogs, cats, horses, cows, and birds.
 Eating too much salt may result in vomiting, diarrhea, lethargy, excessive thirst or urination, increased fluid retention, kidney damage, seizures, coma, or even death.

 The broth used to cook corned beef also contains quite a bit of garlic, and many people cook the beef and cabbage with boiled onions.
 While those ingredients might infuse the meat with a lot of flavor, garlic and onions can be poisonous to dogs and cats.

 Garlic, onions, chives, and leeks are members of the Allium plant family, which, if ingested by a dog or a cat and in a high enough amount, can cause nausea, abdominal pain, vomiting, diarrhea, lethargy, and an elevated heart rate and respiratory rate.
 Cats and Japanese breeds of dogs–such as the Shiba Inu and Akita–are especially sensitive to garlic and onion toxicity.